 Distribution Rights of Way

-In Florida, Duke Energy maintains more than 25,000 of overhead distribution lines.
-Trees and other vegetation can pose a potential reliability and safety hazard to these lines if they are not managed proactively.
-Overhead distribution lines are the lines that most commonly experience outages due to trees and other vegetation.
+We maintain more than 18,000 miles of overhead distribution power lines.
+Trees and other vegetation can pose a potential reliability hazard to these lines if they are not managed proactively.
+Overhead distribution lines are the lines that most commonly experience outages due to the interference of trees and other vegetation.

-The easements obtained by Duke Energy grant us the right to clear any tree that poses a threat to the safety of the public and the reliable operation of the line.
-Trees that are dead, diseased or damaged, and leaning toward the conductors, are considered “danger trees.”
-Danger trees can be located inside or outside of the Duke Energy right of way.
+Duke Energy obtains easements that grant us the right to protect our electrical facilities by maintaining or clearing any encroaching vegetation that poses a threat to the reliable operation of the power line.
+This may include live and/or dead, diseased or damaged trees located inside or outside the right of way.